Mining industry of Madagascar: Environmental injustices of Madagascar's mining industry

 As discussed earlier, both projects deeply impact their surrounding natural environment, yet they also impact the social and cultural environments of Madagascar.
 For example, both projects led to the displacement of people, yet the displacement had different effects depending on the implicated population.
 In terms of the QMM SA project, people were displaced from their homes without any say in the project – the only ones discussing the potential implications were the corporate and governmental parties involved.
-This lack of communication resulted in those who were displaced, who are typically the rural populations, having two options: to move to a dedicated piece of land or to be bought out by the government or corporation involved. <Although these two options for those living on the land of the site seem sufficient, the compensation is ultimately inadequate for the needs of the Malagasy because of their agriculturally-based lifestyle.
+This lack of communication resulted in those who were displaced, who are typically the rural populations, having two options: to move to a dedicated piece of land or to be bought out by the government or corporation involved.
+Although these two options for those living on the land of the site seem sufficient, the compensation is ultimately inadequate for the needs of the Malagasy because of their agriculturally-based lifestyle.
 The compensation provided was insufficient to purchase land that was suitable for agriculture, nor was the provided land suitable for agriculture.
-This becomes a problem when approximately 64% of Madagascar’s population depends on agriculture as their livelihood.
+This becomes a problem when approximately 64% of Madagascar's population depends on agriculture as their livelihood.
 Additionally, even when communities are not forcefully displaced, in certain scenarios it is necessary for them to leave.
-For example, this is what happened with the Toilara Sands project.
-Surrounding communities were forced to leave because of the restrictions placed on natural resources.
+In the Toilara Sands project, surrounding communities were forced to leave because of the restrictions placed on natural resources.
 In the case of the Toilara Sands project, water access was cut-off.
 This is not only a problem because water is a necessity of life, but was also necessary to maintain their agricultural livelihood.
 For those who are not displaced forcefully or out of necessity, and continue to live near or work at the mines, they often suffer from poor working conditions due to a lack of enforced policies, as well as face the health impacts due to the pollution caused by the mining projects.

 These injustices associated with the mining industry in Madagascar tend to be the most visible and therefore are often the most contested.
-For example, when World Titanium Resources was pushing for the Toilara Sands project there was immediately pushback against the project because of the proposed area for the mine (a protected, natural environment) and due to the destruction and pollution that this mining project would bring.
-Although there is pushback against the projects and the mining industry in general due to the injustices involved, it is necessary to recognize that both projects mentioned above are on-going.
+For example, when World Titanium Resources was pushing for the Toilara Sands project there was immediate pushback against the project because of the proposed area for the mine (a protected, natural environment) and due to the destruction and pollution that this mining project would bring.
+Although there is pushback against the projects and the mining industry in general due to the injustices involved, it is necessary to recognize that both projects mentioned above are ongoing.
 The Toilara Sands project has been under construction since 2013 and the QMM SA project has been active since 1981.